zerowithanx/runny-egg-spout/README.md

 I JUST SAID, THERE ARE NONE.
 # safety
 1. do NOT run ANY programs on your MAIN machine. if u wanna run them (for fun ig) then do it in a VM.
+#can we at least try to... tho?
+1. no bad stuff.
+2. keep everything age appropiate.
+3. have (harmless) fun.

+enjoy merging!